jcatw/hackscience.github.io/_posts/2014-09-27-4chan-feelometer.md

 edit: A handful of the board requests are consistently 502-ing.
 Can't tell if the [cors-workaround json proxy service](https://github.com/afeld/jsonp) is failing, or if 4chan is unhappy with the rate of requests.
 It works for me, sometimes.
 YMMV.

+double edit: Things began to work again immediately after the previous edit.
+It seems related to [a known intermittent issue with the proxy](https://github.com/afeld/jsonp/issues/18).

 <div id="currentFeel"></div>